+Medica will cover:
-Medica will cover services for testing and treatment of sexually transmitted disease and testing for AIDS and other HIV-related conditions received from a network or a non-network provider.

-Medica will cover family planning services, for the voluntary planning of conception and bearing of children, received from a network provider or a non-network provider.
-Family planning services do not include infertility treatment services.

-Medica will cover the management of chronic diseases including check-ups and coordinating treatment at the corresponding benefit level.
+- services for testing and treatment of sexually transmitted disease and testing for AIDS and other HIV-related conditions received from a network or a non-network provider. - family planning services, for the voluntary planning of conception and bearing of children, received from a network provider or a non-network provider.
+Family planning services do not include infertility treatment services. - the management of chronic diseases including check-ups and coordinating treatment at the corresponding benefit level. - routine patient costs in connection with a qualified individual's participation in an approved clinical trial at the applicable benefit level.
+Routine patient costs are items

-Medica will cover routine patient costs in connection with a qualified individual's participation in an approved clinical trial at the applicable benefit level.
-Routine patient costs are items and services that would be covered benefits even when not provided in connection with a clinical trial.
-Routine patient costs do not include an investigative or experimental item, device or service; items or services provided solely to satisfy data collection and analysis needs and not used in clinical management; or a service that is clearly inconsistent with widely accepted and established standards of care for a particular diagnosis.

-Medica provides coverage for mental health and substance abuse services in the same way it provides coverage for other health issues.
-The Mental Health Parity and Addiction Equity Act, as well as applicable state law, requires Medica, an insurer that offers mental health and substance abuse benefits, to provide coverage of those benefits in a way that is comparable to coverage for general medical and surgical care.
-Cost-sharing requirements and limitations on mental health and substance abuse benefits (such as copayments, visit limits and preauthorization requirements) must generally be comparable to, and no more restrictive than those for medical and surgical benefits.
+- and services that would be covered benefits even when not provided in connection with a clinical trial.
+Routine patient costs do not include an investigative or experimental item, device or service; items or services provided solely to satisfy data collection and analysis needs and not used in clinical management; or a service that is clearly inconsistent with widely accepted and established standards of care for a particular diagnosis. - mental health and substance use disorder services in the same way it provides coverage for other health issues.
+The Mental Health Parity and Addiction Equity Act, as well as applicable state law, requires Medica, an insurer that offers mental health and substance use disorder benefits, to provide coverage of those benefits in a way that is comparable to coverage for general medical and surgical care.
+Cost-sharing requirements and limitations on mental health and substance use disorder benefits (such as copayments, visit limits and preauthorization requirements) must generally be comparable to, and no more restrictive than those for medical and surgical benefits.